About the campaign

 - Liberal Democrats make manifesto commitment to statutory SRE - announced 26 August 2014

 - We invited supporters to email your MP to call for their parties’ commitment to statutory SRE and there is a petition for young people under 18 to sign.
 Since 6 June over 1300 people have emailed their MP through this campaign.

 - Launching the campaign, a letter, signed by members of the Sex Education Forum is printed in the guardian (06 June 2014).

 Our campaign messages explain what we mean by good quality SRE and a set of FAQs explain the current status of the subject and what needs to change.
-We have a set of parliamentary briefings available to download, which explain how making SRE statutory will build on help each of the main political parties achieve their ambition for better SRE:

 For young people wanting to take campaigning to the next level check these young campaigner tips for getting the message out about 'SRE - It's my right'.
 You can also read our campaign media release issued to on 6 June 2014.

 To carry out this campaign we urgently need your financial support.
 We currently receive no funding from government.
 Will you help to fund our work?
 Your donation can be gift-aided.